2015 Sewing Educators Yearbook

 firstname.lastname@example.org • www.thesewingtree.com

-As co-owner of The Sewing Tree, llc, Janith Bergeron offers comprehensive sewing instruction for all ages and stages of sewing expertise.
-She offers hands-on workshops and event planning for retailers, teaching skills that bring fun into every stitch.
-Her sales background is a bonus in promoting profitable and focused classes.
-Designs by Janith, llc, custom sewing since 1990, has shown alterations to be a unique education in reconstructing garments, making classes in recycling and "fix, fit and flatter" a big hit.
-Adding embroidery, embellishments, and excitement, students are returning to sewing and enjoying new techniques and tools.
-A Master Certified Sewing Educator-SEA, Janith has been a contributor to Threads Pattern Review since 2003, a Trained Sewing Educator/S&CA since 2002, and 4H educator/leader.
-Janith will travel nationally.
+Co-owner of The Sewing Tree, llc, Janith Bergeron offers comprehensive sewing instruction for all ages and stages of sewing: hands-on workshops and event planning for retailers, teaching skills that bring fun to every stitch, embroidery, embellishments and technique.
+Her sales background is a bonus is promoting profitable classes.
+Designs by Janith, llc, custom sewing since 1990, has shown alterations to be a unique education for classes in reconstructing garments, recycling, and "fix, fit and flatter."
+Janith is a Master Certified Sewing Educator-SEA (2008), a contributor to Threads Pattern Review since 2003, a Trained Sewing Educator/S&CA since 2002, and a 4H educator.

 Sew Beary Special